OpenAI Codex CLI: The Rust-Powered Terminal Agent Taking on Claude Code

 - Running Codex-driven quality checks as a merge gate

-The automatic PR review feature deserves its own mention.
-When enabled in Codex settings, a separate Codex agent instance reviews every new pull request without requiring an @codex review comment.
+The automatic PR review feature is worth its own mention.
+When you turn it on in Codex settings, a separate Codex agent reviews every new pull request.
+You do not need an @codex review comment.
 It posts inline review comments just like a human reviewer would.

 Multi-agent coordination has also matured.
-Sub-agents now use readable path-based addresses like /root/agent_a with structured inter-agent messaging, enabling workflows where one Codex instance orchestrates others - for example, one agent writes code while another runs tests and a third reviews the diff.
+Sub-agents now use readable path-based addresses like /root/agent_a with structured messaging between agents.
+That enables workflows where one Codex instance directs others: one agent writes code while another runs tests and a third reviews the diff.

-Enterprise teams get proxy support with custom CA certificates and structured network policies, so Codex works behind corporate firewalls without TLS interception errors.
+Enterprise teams get proxy support with custom CA certificates and network rules.
+So Codex works behind corporate firewalls without TLS errors.
 There is also a growing plugins system

-: Codex syncs product-scoped plugins at startup, and users can browse, install, and remove them through the /plugins interface.
+.
+Codex syncs plugins at startup, and you browse, install, and remove them through the /plugins menu.

 MCP, AGENTS.md, and the Extensibility Stack

-Codex CLI supports Model Context Protocol (MCP) as both client and server, which makes it a flexible building block in larger agentic architectures.
+Codex CLI supports Model Context Protocol (MCP) as both client and server.
+That makes it a flexible building block in larger agent setups.

-On the client side, you can connect Codex to external MCP servers for additional tools and context.
-Configuration lives in ~/.codex/config.toml or per-project config files.
-Local servers get a longer startup window, and failed handshakes surface warnings in the TUI.
-You can manage servers with the codex mcp CLI commands, and Codex launches them automatically when a session starts.
+On the client side, you can connect Codex to external MCP servers for more tools and context.
+Config lives in ~/.codex/config.toml or per-project config files.
+Local servers get a longer startup window, and failed handshakes show warnings in the TUI.
+You manage servers with the codex mcp CLI commands, and Codex launches them on its own when a session starts.

-On the server side, Codex CLI itself can be invoked by other agents.
-This enables embedding Codex capabilities inside larger workflows orchestrated by the OpenAI Agents SDK or any MCP-compatible orchestrator.
+On the server side, other agents can call Codex CLI itself.
+So you can embed Codex inside larger workflows run by the OpenAI Agents SDK or any MCP-compatible tool.

-For project-specific instructions, Codex reads AGENTS.md files from the project root - analogous to Claude Code’s CLAUDE.md and Gemini CLI’s GEMINI.md.
-AGENTS.md is intentionally simpler than its counterparts.
-The same config, AGENTS.md, skills, and MCP setup are shared across all Codex surfaces: CLI, VS Code integration, and the desktop app.
+For project-specific instructions, Codex reads AGENTS.md files from the project root.
+It is the parallel to Claude Code’s CLAUDE.md and Gemini CLI’s GEMINI.md.
+AGENTS.md is built to be simpler than those.
+The same config, AGENTS.md, skills, and MCP setup are shared across all Codex surfaces: the CLI, the VS Code integration, and the desktop app.

-Recent updates added MCP install keyword suggestions and a server submenu in the “Add context” menu, making tool discovery faster.
-Codex also supports web search integration for real-time information retrieval during coding sessions and image input for attaching screenshots and design files as visual context.
+Recent updates added MCP install keyword suggestions and a server submenu in the “Add context” menu.
+Both make tool discovery faster.
+Codex also supports web search for live information during coding sessions, plus image input so you can attach screenshots and design files as visual context.

 Pricing, Performance, and How It Stacks Up

 Codex CLI is free and open-source.
 You pay for the models behind it.
-As of April 2026, OpenAI has moved Codex pricing to a token-based model aligned with standard API rates.
+OpenAI has moved Codex pricing to a token-based model that lines up with standard API rates.

 Benchmark Comparison